Mushroom poisoning: Evolution

 Many different species of mushrooms are poisonous and contain differing toxins that cause different types of harm.
 The most common toxin that causes severe poisoning is amatoxin, found in various mushroom species that cause the most fatalities every year.
 Amanita phalloides, or the "death cap", is a type of mushroom named for its substantial amount of amatoxin, which has about 10 mg per mushroom, which is the lethal dose.
 Amatoxin blocks the replication of DNA, which leads to cell death.
 This can affect cells that replicate frequently, such as kidneys, livers, and eventually, the central nervous system.
 It can also cause the loss of muscle contraction and liver failure.
 Despite the severe and dangerous symptoms, amatoxin poisoning is treatable given quick, professional care.

 Mushrooms have also been found to have evolved toxicity independently from each other.
 Researchers have found that different mushroom species share the same type of amatoxin called amanitin.
 They specifically looked at three of the deadliest species, Amanita, Galerina, and Lepiota.
-Through genome sequencing, a scientific process that determines the DNA sequence of an organism's genome, closely related mushrooms obtained genetic information via horizontal gene transfer.
+Through genome sequencing, a scientific process that determines the DNA sequence of an organism's genome, they determined that these unrelated mushrooms obtained the genetic information to produce the toxin via horizontal gene transfer.
 Once assimilated, it can then be passed down to an offspring.
 The researchers also concluded that there is "an unknown ancestral fungal donor," that allowed for horizontal gene transfer.

 Mushroom toxins have appeared and disappeared many times throughout their evolutionary history.
-Many scientists believe that the toxins evolved in mushrooms are used to deter predation, either from fungivores or mammals.
+Many scientists believe that the toxins evolved in mushrooms are used to deter predation from fungivores, including mammals.
 If mushrooms are consumed, it can negatively affect their ability to disperse spores, survive, and reproduce.
 Snails and insects are fungivores and many have learned or evolved to avoid eating poisonous mushrooms.
 However, it is believed that mammals pose a higher threat to mushrooms than fungivores, as larger body sizes mean they are more capable of eating an entire fungus in one sitting.